Travel Trailer and Motorhome Compliance

 ‘The biggest issue that leads to complaints and litigation is Ratings and Masses.
 This especially relates to the load-carrying capacity’ (maximum legal pay-load) of the vehicle.

-The ‘Tare Mass’ is the measured (not estimated) mass of the vehicle as it leaves the factory.
+The ‘Tare Mass’ is legally the measured (not estimated) mass of the vehicle as it leaves the factory.
 The water tanks and gas cylinders are empty.
 All equipment and accessories that were stated on the Purchase Contract must be included.
 Tare Mass is not legally required to be stated on the Plate.
-One would certainly argue that, providing this figure (in writing), it is a critical duty-of-care responsibility of the vendor.
+There is, however, a strong case for being a critical duty-of-care responsibility of the vendor.

-It is prudent for buyers to weigh a newly-purchased caravan or camper-trailer – both new and second-hand – to confirm the actual Tare Mass, at a certified weigh-bridge.
+It is al-but vital for buyers to weigh a newly-purchased travel trailer or camper-trailer (new or second-hand) – to confirm the actual Tare Mass, at a certified weigh-bridge.
 The (empty trailer’s) ball-loading should also be accurately measured.

 - Ratings and method of attachment of the coupling and the safety chains